Computing in C++: Object oriented programming (P.Bilokon)

 - Basic concepts of risk management: risk factors, loss distributions, risk measures (including value-at-risk and expected shortfall), historical simulation, Monte Carlo simulation, backtesting.

-- Univariate time series and volatility modelling: ARMA and GARCH models, estimation and forecasting, applications to risk measures.
+- Univariate time series modelling: ARMA and GARCH models, estimation and forecasting, applications to risk measures.

 - Heavy-tailed distributions and extreme value theory: characterisations of heavy-tailed distributions and examples, the distribution of maxima, modelling of threshold exceedances, applications to risk measures.